Plausible vs Fathom Analytics: Simple Privacy Analytics Compared

 Core Metrics and Tracking Capabilities

-For custom events, both platforms shine.
+For custom events, both platforms shine with robust capabilities.
 Plausible allows you to track purchases, form submissions, video plays, and any custom action you define with JavaScript event tracking.
 Fathom offers identical capability—you can configure custom events through their dashboard or via API calls.
-The difference is subtle: Plausible’s event naming convention uses underscores, while Fathom uses camelCase, but both are equally powerful.
+The difference is subtle: Plausible’s event naming convention uses underscores, while Fathom uses camelCase, but both are equally powerful for most tracking scenarios.

 Goals function identically across both platforms.
-You can create unlimited goals without tier restrictions.
-A goal might be “completed checkout” or “downloaded PDF,” and both tools will track conversion rates automatically.
-Plausible displays goals on the main dashboard by default, while Fathom requires navigating to a separate Goals tab.
+You can create unlimited goals without tier restrictions—a significant advantage over traditional analytics tools.
+A goal might be “completed checkout,” “downloaded PDF,” or “signed up for newsletter,” and both tools will track conversion rates automatically.
+Plausible displays goals on the main dashboard by default, while Fathom requires navigating to a separate Goals tab for detailed conversion analysis.

 Dashboard and Reporting Interface